aws/sagemaker-python-sdk/README.rst

 When an InvokeEndpoint operation is made against an Endpoint running a SageMaker MXNet model server, the model server receives two pieces of information:

--  The request Content-Type, for example “application/json”
+-  The request Content-Type, for example "application/json"
 -  The request data body, a byte array which is at most 5 MB (5 \* 1024
    \* 1024 bytes) in size.

-The SageMaker MXNet model server will invoke an “input_fn” function in your training script, passing in this information.
+The SageMaker MXNet model server will invoke an "input_fn" function in your training script, passing in this information.
 If you define an ``input_fn`` function definition, it should return an object that can be passed to ``predict_fn`` and have the following signature:

 .. code:: python